-- Identifying loopholes, weaknesses, and risk-areas in your security system by using using multi-pronged approaches, such as network scans, firewall logs, penetration tests, and automated scans.
+- Identify loopholes, weaknesses, and risk areas in your security system using multi-pronged approaches, such as network scans, firewall logs, penetration tests, and automated scans.

-- Classifying susceptibilities by carrying out analysis of the results of penetration tests, firewall logs, and network scans.
+- Classifying susceptibilities by analyzing the results of penetration tests, firewall logs, and network scans.
 This lets us catch any abnormalities, malware, and other risky events.

-- Checking vulnerabilities by determining whether the weaknesses in servers, apps, network, devices, and other systems could be potentially exploited.
+- Checking vulnerabilities by determining whether the weaknesses in servers, apps, networks, devices, and other systems could be potentially exploited.

-- Preventing the security risks by taking prompt actions, which may even include taking all the infected components offline.
+- Prevent the security risks by taking prompt actions, including taking all the infected components offline.

 - Patching vulnerabilities by making appropriate fixes to the affected systems.
-This may involve working with the vendors of specific software and/or hardware.
-This process can also be automated by using patch management kit.
+This may involve working with specific software and/or hardware vendors.
+This process can also be automated by using a patch management kit.

 SSO and Multi-Factor Authentication

-The number of high profile security breaches is rising as businesses increasingly go online.
-Today, Multi-Factor Authentication (MFA) and SSO have become the first line of defense for organizations against unauthorized access to business information and critical business assets.
+The number of high-profile security breaches is rising as businesses increasingly go online.
+Today, Multi-Factor Authentication (MFA) and SSO have become organizations’ first line of defense against unauthorized access to business information and critical business assets.

-If you’re using only simple passwords to access to your systems, your business is at high risk.
+Your business is at high risk if you’re using only simple passwords to access your systems.
 Attackers are using sophisticated techniques to hack into systems.
 As such, you need double protection.
 You must make your security surefire with a policy-based access management system.
-Also, implement a secure and reliable sign-in and password reset mechanism by implementing a multi-factor authentication mechanism based on protocols like user geography and freedom level and the app being used.
+Also, implement a secure and reliable sign-in and password reset mechanism by implementing a multi-factor authentication mechanism based on protocols like user geography and freedom level, and the app being used.

-You can further boost your security through the use of a foolproof, single sign-on (SSO) feature.
+You can further boost your security by using a foolproof, single sign-on (SSO) feature.
 The SSO lets users securely access the apps from different devices.
 With the SSO, users will be required to gain access to the apps and devices with a single, one-time username and password.
 Your security policy will govern the whole process.